 Packing beer mugs for a move is tricky.
 They are heavier and much more solid than standard glassware, which makes them unsuitable among the rest of your dishes in the moving box.

-We suggest you pack all mugs and glassware of similar type in a separate moving box, it will be a lot heavier and will require some extra care when handling and transporting it during the move.
+We suggest you pack all mugs and glassware of a similar type in a separate moving box; it will be a lot heavier and require extra care when handling and transporting it during the move.
 Here are some useful tips you can follow when packing beer glasses and mugs: